 Another downside to the Avalanche is that it assumes paying off debt as quickly as possible is always the right thing to do.
 But there are other factors to consider:

 • Besides the psychological boost that might be needed to stay with a plan, there’s the boost to your credit score to think about.
 If you’re contemplating purchasing a home or car in the near future, or taking out some other kind of loan, it may be worth running the numbers and looking at how your paydown plan will affect your credit utilization ratio and improve your potential to qualify for a lower interest rate.

 • Once you reach the breaking point and decide to get rid of your debt, it can be tempting to allocate every extra dollar to getting it done.
 But first you might consider building an emergency fund as part of your overall plan.
 Having an emergency fund for unexpected expenses is critical, because it could end up helping you stay on track with your debt payment plan—or keep you from going into even more debt.
-It might be a good idea to have at least three months worth of living expenses in your fund, but if you’re just starting out, you could try to accumulate as much as you can in an easy-to-access account like SoFi Money® (where you’ll also earn 1.60% APY on all your cash that can help your savings grow).
+It might be a good idea to have at least three months worth of living expenses in your fund, but if you’re just starting out, you could try to accumulate as much as you can in an easy-to-access cash management account like SoFi Money®.

 To make the Avalanche Method a success, it helps to be the type of person who is self-disciplined, self-motivated, self-aware, and capable of celebrating self-made milestones.